libavg/libavg/sphinxdoc/fx.rst

         .. py:attribute:: colorize

-           If :py:attr:`colorize` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value
+           If :py:attr:`colorize` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value.
+Otherwise, :py:attr:`hue` is treated as a difference value.

     .. autoclass:: InvertFXNode

         Color Invert Effect.
-Inverts colors from nodes that it is attached to.
+Inverts the brightness of nodes that it is attached to.

     .. autoclass:: NullFXNode